jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q16: Write a query to find the top 5 customers by total purchases, grouped by country.
+<b> Q16: Write a query to find the top 5 customers by total purchases, grouped by country</b>

 <details>
   <summary>A16:</summary>